 Evictions and Restraining Orders

-Not every tenant has an ideal relationship with their landlord, or vice versa.
+Not every tenancy is an ideal relationship between renters and their landlord, or vice versa.
 Self-help is not an option.
-If a landlord wants to evict a tenant, but a tenant does not want to leave, a restraining order may allow either party to prevent or facilitate an eviction.
+If a landlord files an eviction notice, but a tenant does not want to leave, the restraining order process may allow either party to prevent or facilitate an eviction.

 There are several types of restraining orders and each has its own legal purpose.
-Although it is usually not the first course of action, a restraining order can be used to prevent a tenant from living on a landlord's property.
+Although it is usually not the first course of action, a protective order can be used to prevent a tenant from remaining on a landlord's property.
 Additionally, a tenant can also get a temporary restraining order (TRO) to temporarily halt an eviction.

 Harassment Restraining Orders (HROs) for Landlords

-If you are a landlord and you have reason to believe your tenant is a threat to your safety/the safety of your friends and family, you can petition a court to issue a harassment restraining order against your tenant.
+If you are a landlord and you have reason to believe your tenant is a threat to your safety, you can file for a court hearing to issue a harassment restraining order against your tenant.

-What a court orders a harasser to do/not do depends on the situation.
-The court may order your tenant to stop calling you, or to stay a specified distance from you and your property.
-If you get an HRO against a tenant who lives in your house, the tenant may have to immediately vacate the premises.
+What a court orders a harasser to do or not do depends on the situation.
+The court may order your tenant to stay away and stop calling you, or to stay a specified distance from you and your property.
+If you get an HRO against a tenant who lives in your house, the tenant may have to immediately vacate the rental property.

 If you feel threatened enough by your tenant to seek a restraining order, you may have already started the eviction process.
-However, evictions can take time and an HRO may be a faster way to protect yourself and your loved ones.
+However, evictions can take time and an HRO, may be a faster way to protect yourself and your loved ones.
 You should immediately seek legal advice from a landlord tenant attorney.

 Temporary Restraining Orders for Tenants

-If you are a tenant and you are convinced your landlord is trying to evict you unjustly, you may be able to ask a judge to issue a temporary restraining order to temporarily suspend the eviction process.
+If you are a tenant and convinced your landlord is trying to evict you unjustly, you may be able to ask a judge to issue a temporary restraining order to temporarily prohibit an eviction action.